It looks like surrogacy could be an amazing option for you!

 Below, you’ll find answers to your most common questions about surrogacy in Delaware.
-You can also contact a surrogacy professional to get more information.

 When you are considering surrogacy in Delaware, know that every surrogacy journey is different.
 How yours proceeds will depend on your personal situation and your specific preferences.

 There are some common steps that you will have to take in order for your surrogacy to happen:

 Step 1: Determine that surrogacy is right for you.
 Surrogacy is often a process that takes a year or more to complete.
 It will also require a great deal of physical and emotional energy along the way, but the end result makes it all worth it.